mahseema/awesome-ai-tools/README.md

 - [co:here](https://cohere.ai/) - Cohere provides access to advanced Large Language Models and NLP tools.
 - [Haystack](https://haystack.deepset.ai/) - A framework for building NLP applications (e.g. agents, semantic search, question-answering) with language models.
+- [Unblocked](https://getunblocked.com/) — Unblocked provides developers helpful and accurate answers to questions about the codebase by augmenting their source code with relevant discussions in GitHub, Slack, Jira, Confluence, and more.
+Available on web, macOS, Slack, VSCode, and JetBrains IDE’s.
 - [Keploy](https://keploy.io/) - Open source Tool for converting user traffic to Test Cases and Data Stubs.
 - [LangChain](https://langchain.com/) - A framework for developing applications powered by language models.
 - [gpt4all](https://github.com/nomic-ai/gpt4all) - A chatbot trained on a massive collection of clean assistant data including code, stories, and dialogue.